Content

-A few facts for you according to the folks from The Anxiety and Depression Association of America and the National Institute of Mental Health: In 2020, an estimated 14.8 million U.S. adults aged 18 or older experienced at least one major depressive episode over the last year.
-And generally, more than 40 million Americans (that’s almost 20 percent of the adult population!) are affected by an anxiety disorder of some kind.
+In 2021, an estimated 14.5 million U.S. adults aged 18 or older experienced at least one major depressive episode in the last year.
+Additionally, more than 40 million Americans (almost 20 percent of the adult population) are affected by some form of anxiety disorder.

 Other popular SSRIs include: